 The next four convictions specify the means of accomplishing evangelism and edification—

 Word-Centered—A local church should be committed to preaching and teaching the Bible.
 As God has given His Word in written form for the purposes of salvation and sanctification, it should use a translation that is orthodox and understandable.
 This means that a local church should not use in its public ministry of the Word liberal (RSV, NRSV, etc.) and gender-neutral translations (NLT, NRSV, CEV) and paraphrases (Living Bible).
-It should primarily use translations faithful to the text of the original manuscripts, such as the NASB, ESV, KJV, or NKJV.
+It should use translations faithful to the text of the original manuscripts, such as the NKJV, NASB, ESV, KJV, or NIV.

 Worship—A local church is committed to worshiping God together in spirit and truth (John 4:24).
 It worships on the Lord’s Day through singing, preaching, praying, and giving.
 As worship is the believer’s magnification of God’s person and works, a local church should utilize music that is consistent with and supportive of this, rather than use music that was created to appease man’s carnal desires (musical forms such as rock, pop, jazz, alternative, etc.).
 A holy God must be worshiped by a holy people.
 The purposes of sacred music, in this order, are 1) praise and glorify God, 2) teach doctrine and admonish believers, 3) unify believers, and 4) testify of believers’ holy God and their changed lives.